 Book Now → Nusa Penida Day Tour

-I had my turn under each of the waterspouts and then continued along the cliff to the Peguyangan Waterfall.
+I waited my turn to enjoy an invigorating shower under each of the waterspouts and then continued along the cliff.

-After swimming in the rock pools and showering under Peguyangan Waterfall a small mass of locals started to gather around the sacred water temple.
+After swimming in the rock pools and showering under the waterfall, a small mass of local Indonesians started to gather around the sacred water temple.

 Offerings were laid out in front of the temple followed by lit incense sticks giving off a smoky haze in the air.
 We watched in silence as they began to pray around the altar.